Skip to content

 The dataset metadata requires information about the species, the collection and processing of specimens used in scattering models, links to published work, and other context.
 These are intended to provide information for users to assess the quality, usability, and suitability of a particular dataset.

-Associated with each dataset are one or more specimen datasets.
-These contain basic information about the specimen(s) (e.g., length and weight), along with the three-dimensional shape information required by acoustic scattering models.
-A specimen is not necessarily a whole organisms - the data structure allows for a specimen to be some part of the organism (e.g., swimbladder, organs, etc)
+Associated with each dataset are data about one or more specimens.
+This includes basic information about the specimen(s) (e.g., length and weight), along with the three-dimensional shape information required by acoustic scattering models.
+A specimen is not necessarily a whole organism - the data structure allows for a specimen to be some part of the organism (e.g., swimbladder, organs, etc)

-The type of shape data required by a scattering model falls into three main types: a three-dimensional triangulated closed surface, dorsal and ventral outlines, and a rectangular three-dimensional grid of voxels (see table below).
-The model data structure provides the means to store each of these.
-Some models have multiple shapes for a single specimen (e.g., a fish body and swimbladder) and this is achieved with multiple shapes per specimen.
+The echoSMs data structure provides the means to store each of these (see table below).
+Some models can use multiple shapes for a single specimen (e.g., a fish body and swimbladder) and this is achieved with multiple shapes per specimen.
+Additional shape formats can be added as required (e.g., 3D shapes defined by tetrahedrons, as used by the TetraScatt scattering model).

 Shape data type Realisation Models that use this Notes